gemilepus/Scriptboxie/Metro/Resources/Command.md

 ***

 ### ⭐`WriteClipboard`
-> Set text data to clipboard
+> Set text data to clipboard. \
+> Can be used with CTRL+V for text input.

 * Action
   * @Text